-For my daughter, the highlight of our stay in Narragansett was her one-hour private surfing lesson at Narragansett Town Beach with Peter Pan Surfing and SUP Academy.
+The highlight of your stay in Narragansett may turn out to be a surfing lesson at Narragansett Town Beach with Peter Pan Surfing and SUP Academy.
 Peter Pan offers both one-on-one and group lessons for beginners and more experienced surfers, plus all of the gear you'll need to give surfing a go.
-After a short introduction on the beach, my daughter's instructor took her out into the water, and she caught the first wave she tried to ride!
-Her exhilaration at mastering a new skill made it totally worthwhile.
+After a short introduction on the beach, your instructor will take you out into the water to attempt to catch your first wave.

-My favorite Narragansett activity required backbreaking labor!
-Chasing your own clams may seem like the antithesis of being on vacation, but if you sit at a desk all day like me, you may also relish the chance to spend time digging instead of thinking.
-For $11, you can obtain a RI Tourist Shellfishing License that's valid for two weeks.
+Chasing your own clams may seem like the antithesis of being on vacation, but if you sit at a desk all day, you may also relish the chance to spend time digging instead of thinking.
+For $11, you can obtain an RI Tourist Shellfishing License that's valid for two weeks.
 And the clams you harvest at Point Judith Salt Pond in Galilee will be fresher and sweeter than any you've tasted.

 Hike to Black Point

-The real estate agent for our rental property told us the one thing we should do before we left Narragansett was to hike out to Black Point.
-We're so glad we did!
-My daughter had fun searching for crabs and other sea life in tidal pools, and the views from this spot made us feel as if we'd left Rhode Island behind.
-There is a small parking area at the trailhead on Ocean Road, about 3 miles south of Narragansett Town Beach.
-An easy hike of less than a mile leads to this rocky spot on the coast, where you can fish or picnic.
+Before you leave Narragansett, hike out to Black Point.
+Kids will have fun searching for crabs and other sea life in tidal pools, and the views from this spot will make you feel as if you've left Rhode Island behind.
+There is a small parking area at the trailhead on Ocean Road, about three miles south of Narragansett Town Beach.
+An easy hike of less than a mile leads to this rocky spot on the coast where you can fish or picnic.

-Bananas Foster artisanal granola from the Providence Granola Project!
-That was my big score at the Coastal Growers' Market when we visited on a summer Saturday.
-The market is held weekly from 8:30 a.m. to 12:30 p.m. at historic Casey Farm in Saunderstown, a village just about a 12-minute drive north of the Narragansett Town Beach.
-Sample gourmet food items made in Rhode Island, shop for fresh produce and even have lunch!
+Bananas Foster artisanal granola from Providence-based Beautiful Day is just one of the potential scores at the Coastal Growers' Market on a summer Saturday.
+The market is held weekly from 8:30 a.m. to 12:30 p.m. from mid-May through late October at historic Casey Farm in Saunderstown, a village just about a 12-minute drive north of the Narragansett Town Beach.
+Sample gourmet food items made in Rhode Island, shop for fresh produce and tuck into a healthy lunch.